lambdaprime/dope4j/README.md

 Optional options:

-`-showVerticesBeliefs=<true|false>` - for each image show all 8 vertices detected during inference step.
+`-showVerticesBeliefs=<true|false>` - for each image show all candidate vertices detected during inference step.
+Candidate vertices belong to one of the 8 vertices of 3d bounding box which surrounds the object.
 They all part of Belief Maps.
-There is one Belief Map per vertex.
+There is one Belief Map per each vertex of the bounding box.
 Default is "false".

-`-showCenterPointBeliefs=<true|false>` - for each image show all N center points detected during inference step.
+`-showCenterPointBeliefs=<true|false>` - for each image show all center points detected during inference step.
 They all part of single Belief Map.
 Default is "false".

-`-showAffinityFields=<true|false>` - for each image show all Affinity Fields detected for all 8 vertices during inference step.
-Every Affinity Field is a vector field where each vector points towards center point.
-Default "false".
+`-showAffinityFields=<true|false>` - for each image show all Affinity Fields detected during inference step.
+There are Affinity Fields for all 8 vertices of 3d bounding box which surrounds the object.
+Every Affinity Field is a vector field where each vector points towards center point of the bounding box.
+Default is "false".

-`-showMatchedVertices=<true|false>` - show for each vertex with which center point it matches.
+`-showMatchedVertices=<true|false>` - for each vertex show with which center point it matches.
+Default is "false".

 `-cache=<true|false>` - enable caching of preprocessed input images and output tensors.
 Default is "false".

 `-cacheFolder=<path>` - file system location where cache will be stored.
-Default is "_cache_dope4j" inside system temporary folder
+Default is "_cache_dope4j" inside system temporary folder.

 `-recursiveScan=<true|false>` - when `-imagePath` points to a folder then this option will control if `dope4j` will look for images in subfolders or not.
 Default is "false".

 `-imageFileRegexp=<regexp>` - when `-imagePath` points to a folder then this regular expression will be used to filter images.
-Default is ".*\.(png|jpg)" which means all non "png" or "jpg" images are ignored.
+Default is ".*\.(png|jpg)" which means that only "png" and "jpg" images will be used to run inference.

 `-threshold=<double>` - set threshold value which is used to filter the keypoints.
 Default is "0.01".

-`-totalRunTime=<true|false>` - print command total execution time when command finishes.
+`-totalRunTime=<true|false>` - print total execution time when command finishes.

 # Contributors